How to brief a food photographer: what to prepare before your shoot

 1. Tenderising meat and fish

 Acids break down proteins, which is why they’re so effective in marinades.
 Yogurt or citrus juices unwind protein chains, allowing flavours to soak in and softening the texture.
-But too much acid for too long can do the opposite, tightening proteins again and leaving meat mushy.
-For most cuts, 30 minutes to a few hours is enough (but some preparations might benefit from an overnight nap in the fridge).
+But too much acid for too long can do the opposite: it over-denatures the proteins, breaking down their structure so completely that the texture turns mushy and mealy rather than tender.
+For most cuts, 30 minutes to a few hours is enough.

 2. Vegetables and pulses